fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 # Creating Python dbt models

-> ⚠️ NOTE: This feature is enabled with the flag `--experimental-models` when running the `fal flow run` command.

-As of version `0.3.0`, fal supports a new building block: _Pure Python models_.
+As of version `0.4.0`, fal supports a new building block: _Pure Python models_.
 This type of model allows you to represent a `dbt` model purely in Python code leveraging its rich ecosystem of libraries.
 With Python models, you can build:

 1. Data transformations that Python is better suited for. (e.g. text manipulation, leveraging external Python modules)
 2. ML model artifacts (like predictions) as dbt models, using Data Science libraries such as `sklearn` and `xgboost`.